Beszowa – Pauline Monastery

 The construction of the church and monastery began probably shortly after the foundation, perhaps on the site of an older temple which the Paulines had adopted for their own needs (later northern wing).
 The works probably lasted for most of the 15th century, and were supervised after the death of Wojciech Jastrzębiec in 1436 by his brother’s grandsons: Dziersław and Jan of Rytwiany, who held the patronage over the church.
 Wojciech bequeathed significant goods to the Paulines in his will, which they, however, did not take over until 1478.
 At that time, the patronage, with the consent of Jan of Rytwiany, was transferred from Jastrzębiec to the monastery.

-The monastery functions convent in Beszowa served until the dissolution of the order in the 19th century.
+Beszowa performed monastic functions until the order’s suppression in 1816.
 Earlier, in the middle of the 17th century, an early modern sacristy and chapel were added, and in 1680 the refectory was rebuilt.
 Between 1880 and 1889, apparent vaults were installed in the chancel and the central nave, in place of collapsed older vaults.
 Then, in the years 1905 – 1913, the first floor of the west wing was rebuilt and the cells and the porch were demolished.
 The church was severely damaged during the war in 1945.
 At that time, the monastery buildings were demolished, especially the chapter house and the roof of the church, and the windows and fittings were also damaged.

 Architecture